JerrySchonenberg/CloudGAN/README.md

 In this example, the generated mask and output files are stored in their given paths.
 Additionally, it is possible to provide your own cloud mask.
 In this case, use the `--mask` option to provide the path to your mask (three channels, so 256x256x3, with values in [0,255]) and enable the `--no_AE` flag.
 The `--target` is optional, but if it is given then it computes the SSIM and PSNR values between the generated and target image.
 Lastly, there is the option to show more debug-messages from TensorFlow.
 To enable this add the `--debug` option to your command.

-For the GAN-weights, link to the `checkpoint` file.
+For the GAN-weights, link to the directory containing all files (i.e., the directory `SN_PatchGAN` that is downloaded with the provided link above).
 As for the AE-weights, link to the `checkpoint.h5` file.